pramsey/pgsql-ogr-fdw/README.md

 ### Importing links to all tables

-If you want to import all tables use the special schema called  *ogr_all*
+If you want to import all tables use the special schema called "ogr_all".

 	CREATE SCHEMA fgdball;
 	IMPORT FOREIGN SCHEMA ogr_all